carbon-language/carbon-lang/llvm/docs/Passes.rst

 ``-scalar-evolution``: Scalar Evolution Analysis
 ------------------------------------------------

-The ``ScalarEvolution`` analysis can be used to analyze and catagorize scalar expressions in loops.
+The ``ScalarEvolution`` analysis can be used to analyze and categorize scalar expressions in loops.
 It specializes in recognizing general induction variables, representing them with the abstract and opaque ``SCEV`` class.
 Given this analysis, trip counts of loops and other important properties can be